ColinSpilker/FSAE-Suspension-Calc/README.md

 less cells as simpler calculation

+# Suspension Master File
+includes a steadystate 4 wheel bycicle model containing 5 DOF: X, Y, Z, Roll, Yaw

+Pajecka fits are fake as TCC does not permit sharing fits

 # Will update more files and tests to this

-i plan on running a 4 wheel bycicle simulation to help adjust spring rates

 sorry both programs are a bit crude, I am not the best programmer